 iLab: APA Guidelines

-Welcome to the APA 7th Edition Guidelines Page for your iLab course.
+Welcome to the APA 7th Edition Guidelines Page for the iLab portion of your English 105 course.

 Please refer to the formulas below for formatting a proper citation.
 Take note that this is an abbreviated guide.

 For more information, navigate to the Purdue Online Writing Lab.

 If you have any questions, please contact the librarian associated with your iLab section.

 A Work by Two Authors - List the authors by their last names and initials.
 Make sure to use the ampersand (&) instead of "and"

 Last Name, First Initial., & Last Name, First Initial.

 Three to Twenty Authors - List the authors by last names and initials.
 Make sure to separate the author names with commas and the last author will have an ampersand (&) before it

 ex) Pearson, J., Morrison, C., Stevens, W., West, R., Collete, H., & Buzan, T.